 Longer bike trips are also an option.
 If you’re feeling bold, it’s even possible to cycle all the way to Vienna!

 Travel to and from Brno is easy by plane, train, or bus.
-There are regular flights to Munich, London, and Eindhoven from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).
+There are regular flights to London and Milan/Bergamo from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).

-Regular buses leave from the Zvonařka and U Grandu stations and connect Brno with a number of cities across Europe.
+Regular buses leave from the Zvonařka and by the hotel Grand stations and connect Brno with a number of cities across Europe.